Just $100 of Bitcoin purchased at its starting point would be worth $48 million today. Ah, what could have been.

 They are split into two main categories: hot and cold wallets.
 A hot wallet is, by definition, connected to the internet.
 This allows you to move your virtual coin and spend it wherever Bitcoin is accepted.
 These do come with certain risks, though.

 The most secure way to store your cryptocurrency is with a cold wallet — one that isn’t connected online.
-Physical wallets come in different types but are usually specially designed USB drives that directly store your cryptocurrency for later use.
+Physical wallets come in different types but are usually specially designed USB drives that store your cryptocurrency for later use.
 Physical wallets are convenient and provide you the most protection from hackers in the long run.

 How do I buy cryptocurrency and what are exchanges?